mikekistler/aspnet-openapi-examples/README.md

 Note this differs from the way properties of a schema are determined to be required.

+### style and explode

+The `style` and `explode` properties are not explicitly specified in parameter objects because their default value is consistent with the behavior of ASP.NET parameter binding.
+In particular, the defaults for query parameters are `style: form, explode: true`, which means that each element of an array parameter is specified with its own `name=` in the query string.

 ### schema

-The `schema` property of a parameter object is set as described in the [Schemas] section above.
+The `schema` property of a parameter object is set as described in the [Schemas] section above, with the exception that parameter schemas never include `nullable: true`.

 ### other properties

-The `deprecated`, `allowEmptyValue`,`style`, `explode`, `allowReserved`, `example`, and `examples` properties are not currently included in parameter objects.
+The `deprecated`, `allowEmptyValue`, `allowReserved`, `example`, and `examples` properties are not currently included in parameter objects.
 Use a [DocumentTransformer] or an [OperationTransformer] to set any of these properties when needed.

 ## Request Body Object

-If there is a delegate method parameter that is explicitly or implicitly `[FromBody]`, this is used to set the `requestBody` property of the operation.
-By default the MIME type of the request body is `application/json`, but this can be changed with the `Accepts` extension method on the delegate method.
+If a route handler has a parameter that is explicitly or implicitly `FromBody`, this is used to set the `requestBody` property of the operation.
+The `requestBody` is also set if the route handler has any parameters with the `[FromForm]` attribute.

-Use `Accepts` if you need to specify multiple MIME types.
+It is also possible to use the [`Accepts`]  extension method to define the request body in cases where the route handler does not define a `FromBody` or `FromForm` parameter but accesses the request body from the HTTPContext. `Accepts` can specify multiple content-types and content-type ranges, e.g. "image/*".
+`Accepts` adds a filter to the route handler that checks the content-type of incoming requests and rejects any request that does not match one of the specified content-types.

 Note that if you specify `Accepts` multiple times, only the last one will be used -- they are not combined.

+**DO NOT** use the [`Accepts`]  extension method on a route handler with `FromBody` or `FromForm` parameters.
+The metadata set for the parameters is consistent with the parameter binding logic of ASP.NET, so overriding this with `Accepts` can produce an OpenAPI document that is inconsistent with the actual behavior of the application.

+### description

+Set the `description` field of the requestBody with a `[Description]` attribute on the `FormBody` parameter.

 ### required

-The `required` property of a `requestBody` object is set to `true` if the `[FromBody]` method parameter is a non-nullable type.
+The `required` property of a `requestBody` object is set to `true` if the `[FromBody]` parameter is a non-nullable type.
+For a route handler with `[FromForm]` parameters, `required` is always set to `true` even if all the `[FromForm]` parameters are nullable, since this is required by ASP.NET Core.
 Otherwise the `required` property is omitted and defaults to `false`.

-### multipart/form-data
+### content

-An operation that accepts "multipart/form-data" should use `Accepts` to set the correct MIME type and a `FromBody` method parameter with a type that defines the form-data fields.
+`FromBody` parameters are "application/json" by default, and this support is built in to Minimal APIs.
+For non-json request bodies, the route handler can read and parse the request body directly from the HttpContext.
+In this case, use the [`Accepts`]  extension method to specify the allowed content types and the expected type of the request body.
+Another option for non-json request bodies is to define a custom type for the `FromBody` parameter that implements [`IBindableFromHttpContext<T>`] and [`IEndpointParameterMetadataProvider`].
+This allows the framework to bind the parameter from the request body in the HTTP context.

+#### Form bodies

+`FromForm` parameters may be bound from either a "multipart/form-data" or "application/x-www-form-urlencoded" request body, except when the route handler defines a file-type, i.e. [`IFormFile`], parameter, which is only supported for "multipart/form-data".
+ASP.NET sets the endpoint metadata to specify which content-types are allowed and this produces the appropriate `content` entries for operation in the generated OpenAPI document.

+The request body schema will contain a property for each FromForm parameter with a schema derived from the parameter type.
+The property name will be the same as the parameter name with no case-coercion, but this can be overridden with the Name parameter on FromForm, similar to the other parameter binding attributes.

 ### mediaTypeObject